MohammadrezaFarahmand/Shopping-store/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make ei
-You will also see any lint errors in the cons
+You will also see any lint errors in the con
 ### `
 Launches the test runner in the interati
 See the section about [running tests](https://facboo.github.icre-reat-app/docs/runing-tests) for more information.